FIDLEG and FINIG - New Regulation for Asset Managers and Trustees

 The substantial changes in the asset management and trustees sector is the implementation of conduct rules in the form of a federal act as well as new requirements regarding compliance structures and business conduct, mandatory financial securities and a new supervisory regime including a mandatory FINMA license.

-The regulatory project has been controversial from the very beginning, and has evolved to the current draft only after intense efforts of VQF and other organizations.
-The draft is currently under debate in Swiss Parliament.
+The regulatory project has been controversial from the very beginning, and has evolved to the current draft only after intense efforts of VQF and other organizations that were made in the political process.
 In the process, substantial exceptions have been added to the legal text, e.g. for certain fiduciary activities and for attorney or public notary affairs.
+The regulatory package has been acknowledged by Parliament on 15 June 2018.

 More about timeline and milestones